sbinet/fubsy/doc/guide/example-c.rst

 C the naive way
 ---------------

+.. note:: As of Fubsy 0.0.1, this mostly works!
+(Fubsy currently has
+          no memory of previous builds, so it always thinks that all files have changed.)

 Here is a naive build script for that simple C project above::

     # the NAIVE WAY to build a C program; in reality, you should